RazorSiM/razworks/content/keycaps/epbt-grand-tour.md

 ---
 # ePBT Grand Tour by FEDEMITO

 *I am not the GB Runner here!
-I was commissioned some renders and mousepads designs!*
+I was commissioned some renders and mousepads designs!
+Below will be ONLY my renders/designs, nothing else*

 Link to the IC on Geekhack [here](https://geekhack.org/index.php?topic=108068.0), link to the Discord server [here](https://discord.gg/5RcuT2c).